cnlog/ImeStudy/README.md

 ## What is IME?

-IME is Input Method Editor, that is text conversion software for Asian Windows users.
+IME is Input Method Editor, that is text conversion software for Far East Asian Windows users.
-IME allows the Asian users to input Asian text.
+IME allows the Far East Asian users to input Far East Asian text.

 The body of an IME is a DLL file that is registered as an IME in the operating system.
 An IME can provide the functions whose names begin with `"Ime"`, and `NotifyIME` function.
 For more details, see IME Hackerz.